Comparison of rugby league and rugby union: Rugby Union World Cup

 Rugby union's first World Cup for men was held in 1987 and both are contested every four years, New Zealand won the inaugural men’s version of the Rugby Union World Cup.
 The women’s version of the Rugby Union World Cup was first played in 1991, which are held every four years alternating with the men’s version, to avoid clashing with other sporting events: Rugby 7s at both the Commonwealth Games and the Summer Olympics.
 The United States won the inaugural women’s version of the Rugby Union World Cup.

 Rugby League Nines

 There is a newer version of the Rugby League tournament, which is known as the Rugby League Nines.
 The inaugural Rugby League Nines World Cup was launched in 2019.
 Australia won the men’s version of the Rugby League Nines World Cup while New Zealand won the women’s version.

+Attendances

+The rugby league and rugby union clubs with an average home league attendance of at least 20,000 in the 2024-25 or 2025 season: